logeast/tailwind-layout-react/packages/tailwind-layout-react/README.md

-# @tailwind-layout-react/frame
+# @tailwind-layout-react/text

-The Frame component of tailwind-layout-react.
+The Text component of tailwind-layout-react.

 # Official Documentation